turbinenreiter/MicroPythonSmallSats/text/Results_Toolchain.md

 ### Documentation Tools

 Documentation in Python utilizes docstrings.
-These are special comments that get parsed by the interpreter and accessed from within it using the ```help()``` function.
+These are special comments which get parsed by the interpreter and can be accessed from by using the ```help()``` function.
 MicroPython does support the docstring syntax, however does not make them available in the interpreter, but rather discards them to save storage and memory.

 The docstrings are still useful for generating static documentation and various tools are available to do so.
 Sphinx is a popular option that is able to create documentation in HTML, Latex and other formats [@sphinx].
-Like all other tools that support Python, it can also be used for MicroPython.
+Like all other tools supporting Python, it can also be used for MicroPython.

 \\ \\